 - 100% money-back guarantee

-We always try hard to bundle our ebooks with bonus extras that make them unbelievable value, and this package is no exception.
+We bundle our ebooks with bonus extras that make them unbelievable value, and this package is no exception.
 That’s well over $100 worth of extras, for no extra cost.

-However, if you think this book is something you might find useful, act now to secure your chance of winning the Optimal Workshop license.
+However, if you think this book is something you might find useful, be in it to win it for a chance at the Optimal Workshop license.
 The Optimal Workshop toolset is “the world’s most advanced UX toolset for testing your information architecture”.

-These guys make awesome software, but they don’t just give away access to their tools—this really is a unique opportunity to win 12 months of access to an industry-leading UX testing toolset worth $1,990.
+The Optimal team make awesome software, and they rarely just give away access to their tools.
+This really is a unique opportunity.

 Here’s what customers said about the first edition of A Practical Guide to Information Architecture